(C) 2015, G. Forrest Cook

 Load the edited CWBeacon101.ino code into the Arduino IDE, compile and upload the code to the Arduino.
 The Arduino code sends the signals out of the Digital 8 through 11 pins.
 This code has been tested on an Arduino Diecimila and an Arduino Uno.

 I had some reader feedback regarding the compiling of this code on Windows using Turbo C version 4.
+Note that this is a very old compiler.
 Turbo C does not have the unistd.h include file which defines the getopt function.
 A Turbo C getopt.c file (below) will solve the problem.
 Change the cw2hex.c line from #include <unistd.h> to #include getopt.c and the code should compile correctly.
 With that version of getopt, the -c option becomes /c.

 My Smooth Tone Clickless CW Sidetone Generator circuit can be used with this circuit, just connect the collector of Q1 to pin 2 of the sidetone generator's 4N35 opto-isolator LED cathode.